evenwebb/home-assistant-ebay/README.md

 * eBay Refunds This Week
 * eBay Refunds This Month

+### Finances API Access

+eBay requires explicit approval for the Finances API.
+If your developer keyset hasn’t been whitelisted, eBay returns a 403 with a “Master Key” message.
+Contact eBay Developer Support to have Finances API enabled for your keyset.
+If you don’t have this approval you can still use the order awaiting dispatch and orders due today sensors.

 ### Manual Setup

 * Download this repository as a ZIP (green button, top right) and unzip the archive